 - Income from a trade or business conducted within and outside California.
-See #4 above For Individuals. - Nonbusiness income from real and tangible property located in California.
+See #4 under For Individuals. - Nonbusiness income from real and tangible property located in California.
 Enter the partner's share of nonbusiness income from real and tangible property located in California in column (e).
-If the partnership believes it may have a unitary partner, enter this income in Table 2.
-Part B. - 3.
-California credits.
+If the partnership believes it may have a unitary partner, enter this income in Table 2, Part B. - California credits.